Greece Moments Greece Moments

 Skordalia, Σκορδαλιά (V)

-A rich and delicious potato-and-garlic dip, strictly for true garlic lovers!
-On the island of Nisyros, it is uniquely made using stale bread and grated almonds instead of potatoes.
+Delicious potato-garlic cream for garlic lovers.
+On the island of Nisyros, it’s made with stale bread and grated almonds instead of potatoes.

 Knoblauch Dip Skordalia Griechenland Speisekarte